kamatv/carbon-table/README.md

 install packages using - "npm install"

 ### Start the App
-use the command "npm run dev"
+use the command "npm run start"